-As already stated, the position of the mixing fringe depends on the input ratio q/Q. Therefore, we have studied the evolution with three different recharge rates of rain water corresponding to 400, 800, and 1600 mm/year and constant input of hypogenic water from below.
-Figs. 6a, b, and c exhibit the distribution of dissolution rates and fracture aperture widths after 44000 years.
-In all cases, one finds a fringe of karstification that is related to the location of the mixing zone.
-With increasing recharge by meteoric water this fringe is shifted downwards.
-Figure 7 depicts the profiles of the aperture width of the horizontal fractures close to the input of hypogenic water and close to the output at the spring.
+As already stated, the position of the mixing fringe depends on the input ratio q/Q. Therefore, we have studied the evolution with three different recharge rates of rain water corresponding to 400, 800, and 1600 mm/year and constant input of hypogene water from below.
+Figs. 6a, b, and c exhibit the distribution of dissolution rates and fracture aperture widths after increasing recharge by meteoric water this fringe is shifted downwards.
+Figure 7 depicts the profiles of the aperture width of the horizontal fractures close to the input of hypogene water and close to the output at the spring.
 The profiles of aperture widths are very similar for all three cases, because the mixing of the waters does not depend on the position of the mixing zone.